Lucaa8/Botiska/README.md

 ## How to configure
 **Kill the script if running to continue in this step** \
-In this step we will configure the bot to tell the script which Historiska account you want to use and which Discord account the bot will use.
+In this step we will configure the script to tell him which Historiska account you want to use and which Discord account the self-bot will use.
 - Rename the `config_Example.json` file to `config.json` (`mv config_Example.json config.json` for Linux)
 - Set your main account (the account you will get the cards on) credentials. `id` can be either your mail or username
 ```json